 The logic is sound: projects and initiatives ultimately require individuals to do their jobs differently.
-The correlation data is clear: the likelihood of success increases with effective change management.
+The research is clear: the likelihood of success increases with effective change management.

-The cost-benefit analysis for change management is not unlike other cost-benefit analyses.
-You are attempting to show the relationship between what it costs to manage the people side of change and the benefits of applying a structured approach to enabling and encouraging employees to adopt a change.
+The cost-benefit analysis for change management is not unlike those organizations conduct on a regular basis.
+Your goal is to demonstrate the relationship between the costs of managing the people side of change and the benefits you will reap from applying a structured approach to enabling impacted employees to engage, adopt and use the change.
 You will only receive the buy-in and investment necessary to apply change management if you can "tip the scale" by showing that the real and tangible benefits of change management outweigh the costs.

-The research findings on the cost of change management below are fairly straight forward.
-The benefits side of the equation is where the discussion can be tricky.
-To enhance the cost-benefit analysis, you can draw upon five, specific benefit perspectives to make your case for change management:
+The research findings on the cost of change management are straight forward.
+But the benefits side of the equation is where the discussion can be tricky.
+To enhance the cost-benefit analysis, you can draw upon five specific benefit perspectives to make your case for change management:

-Applying change management on a project is not free.
-It takes time, energy and resources.
-According to Best Practices in Change Management research, the primary cost components of change management include:
+Applying change management on a project takes time, energy and resources.
+According to Prosci's Best Practices in Change Management research, the primary cost components of change management include:

-In addition to these primary cost components which were identified most frequently, there can be several secondary costs:
+In addition to primary cost components, which were identified most frequently, secondary costs include:

 Change occurs at the individual level.
 Prosci's ROI of change management model focuses on three people-side factors, which contribute to or limit the value a change delivers to the organization.
-Here are questions you can ask to assess these factors for your project:
+The questions you can ask to assess these factors for your project include:

 When the three people-side factors are added to the business case and ROI calculations, you can highlight the importance of change management.
-The three factors can even be used to conduct sensitivity analysis to generate actual numeric values for the impact the people side factors have on ROI.
+The three factors can even be used to conduct a sensitivity analysis to generate numeric values for the impact the people-side factors have on ROI.
 (For instance, if speed of adoption was over six weeks instead of three, and 15% of users did not adopt the system, the ROI for the project would actually be X instead of Y.)

 The three people-side ROI factors can help you: